royben/Datatone-Watchout-Controller/README.md

 # Datatone Watchout Controller
 A Datatone Watchout TCP Client Libary.

-This API aimes to provide a simple asynchronous communication over TCP/IP in order to control the Datatone Watchout Production/Display Software.
+This libary aimes to provide a simple asynchronous communication API over TCP/IP in order to control the Datatone Watchout Production/Display Software.

+The projects is well structured and documented.

 All API implementations are bound to the Datatone Watchout manual: https://www.dataton.com/assets/Products/Watchout/WATCHOUT_5_Users_Guide.pdf